LuCi1212/libft/README.md

 - Linked lists
 - Defensive programming and memory management

-The library is divided into two main parts.
+The library is divided into three main parts.

 ### Part 1 - Libc Functions